daffainfo/ctf-writeup/CryptoCTF 2023/Blue Office/README.md

     return msg
 ```

 The decrypt function takes a seed value and an encrypted message, reseeds the seed value, performs a bitwise XOR operation between each byte of the encrypted message and a derived value from the reseeded seed, and returns the decrypted message.
-And here the final script that i used to solve this chall
+And here the final script I used to solve this chall

 ```python
 #!/usr/bin/enc python3